cdklabs/cdk-ssm-documents/API.md

 public invoke(invocation: Invocation): any
 ```

-Saves the invocation to be retieved using getInvocations().
+Saves the invocation to be retrieved using getInvocations().

 ###### `invocation`<sup>Required</sup> <a name="invocation" id="@cdklabs/cdk-ssm-documents.MockAwsInvoker.invoke.parameter.invocation"></a>